-If the need arises to use the sanction of removing a governor, we will do so by following the Constitution Regulations in order to ensure a fair and objective process.
+If the need arises to use the sanction of removing a governor, we will do so by following the guidelines set out by the DfE in order to ensure a fair and objective process.

 CHAPTER 2: GOVERNORS' ALLOWANCES

 This chapter sets out the terms on which allowances to governors will be paid.
 This will ensure that no member of the community is prevented from becoming a governor on the grounds of cost.